Coupled magnetic and electric hysteresis in the multiferroic double perovskite Lu2MnCoO6: Results

-Finally we explore the magnetic anisotropy and Barkhausen noise in these polycrystals.
-We use micro-Hall sensor measurements of $\sim$40 faceted monocrystalline grains with average diameter $\sim 1 - 2\,\mu$m extracted from the polycrystal.
-The grains are positioned on a Hall sensor with $10 \times 10\,\mu {\rm m}^2$ active area shown in Fig.~\ref{MicroHall}(a).
-As demonstrated by Fig.~\ref{MicroHall}(c), (d), magnetic hysteresis loops are observed for applied $H$ parallel ($H_{\parallel}$) and perpendicular ($H_{\perp}$) to the sensor plane, below 35 K. Additional experimental details, e.g., the subtraction of background signals are described in the S.I. \cite{SI} Consistent with single crystal data, \cite{Lee14} we observe strong anisotropy in $M(H)$, and in comparison to the single crystals we identify $H_{\parallel}$ as being predominantly $H \parallel c$.
+Finally, we explore the temperature dependence of magnetic anisotropy in these polycrystals by micro-Hall measurements.
+Pictures of the collection of monocrystalline grains on the Hall sensor are shown in Figs.~\ref{MicroHall}(a) and (b).
+Fig.~\ref{MicroHall}(c), (d) and (e) shows magnetic hysteresis loops after background subtraction for applied $H$ parallel ($H_{\parallel}$) and perpendicular ($H_{\perp}$) to the sensor plane.
+We observe a strong anisotropy in $M(H)$.
+Although due to the irregular sample shape a contribution from shape anisotropy cannot be excluded, in comparison to recent single crystal results \cite{Lee14}, we identify $H_{\parallel}$ as being predominantly $H \parallel c$.
 Unlike the single crystals where $H \perp c$ shows no hysteresis, we see a small hysteresis present for $H_{\perp}$, with a coercive magnetic field $H_c$ that is 10x smaller than for $H_{\parallel}$.
-An additional hysteresis loop at $T = 300\,\mathrm{mK}$ is displayed in the S.I., \cite{SI} and reveals -- only for $H_{\parallel}$ -- a sharp jump in $M$ at a coercive field of $2\,\mathrm{T}$, consistent with the studies of Y\'{a}\~{n}ez-Vilar {\it et al.}, where sudden switching has been observed at 2 T for $T \leq 2\,\mathrm{K}$.
-We note that the single crystals show a larger $H_c$ of 5 T at 5 K \cite{Lee14} compared to 2 T in the monocrystalline and polycrystalline samples.
-Finally we show that our coercive field for $H_{\perp}$ peaks at $T_f \approx 12$\,K (see Fig. \ref{MicroHall}(b)).
-This is the same temperature for which a freezing out of magnetic fluctuations is deduced from $\mu$SR.
+Exchange bias is observed for $H_{\parallel}$ but not $H_{\perp}$.
+The hysteresis loop at $T = 0.3$ K reveals -- only for $H_{\parallel}$ -- a sharp jump in $M$ at a coercive field of 2 T, consistent with the studies of Y\'{a}\~{n}ez-Vilar {\it et al.}, where sudden switching has been observed at 2 T for $T \leq 2\,\mathrm{K}$.
+Finally we show that our coercive field for $H_{\perp}$ peaks at $T_f \approx 12$\,K in Fig. \ref{MicroHall}(f) whereas Fig. 5(c) shows a monotonic increase of $H_c$ for $H_{\parallel}$.
+12 K is the same temperature for which a freezing out of magnetic fluctuations is deduced from $\mu$SR.

-Micro-Hall measurements have previously been used to track Barkhausen jumps in micron-sized magnetic particles due to pinning/depinning of magnetic domain walls. \cite{Das10} No indications for Barkhausen jumps in the magnetization for Lu$\mathrm{_{2}}$MnCoO$_{\mathrm{6}}$ corroborate the notion of a magnetization reversal mechanism that is not due to magnetic domain pinning effects on the nm scale.
+Micro-Hall measurements have previously been used to track Barkhausen jumps in micron-sized magnetic particles due to pinning/depinning of magnetic domain walls. \cite{Das10} There are no indications for Barkhausen jumps, which would be characteristic of conventional ferromagnetic domains, in the magnetization for Lu$_2$MnCoO$_6$.